Skip to content

 The world might have had a different look if it wasn’t for this event.

-It was almost General Charles Lee over General George Washington until Basking Ridge Happened
+It was General Charles Lee vs. General George Washington until Basking Ridge Happened

 Major General Washington telling General Charles Lee to not retreat at the Battle of Monmouth.